gurditsingh/hydeout/_posts/test.md

 ### At the end of streaming job

  - Storage directory will contain 3 output files (suppose one file for per batch)  for Micro Batch one, Failed Micro Batch two and restarted Micro Batch two.
- - _spark_metadata directory under Storage directory will contain only 2 files for Micro Batch one and restarted Mic
+ - _spark_metadata directory under Storage directory will contain only 2 files for Micro Batch one and restarted Micro Batch two.

+when we wants to read data from storage directory it first see  of metadata because of which it only reads from file 124 and five, but not from File S3.
+And this ensures that no duplicate data is read.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTUwMzYxMTUyMSwtMjk5NjYxMjY5LC0xNT
+eyJoaXN0b3J5IjpbMTcxMTUwODQ3MSwtMjk5NjYxMjY5LC0xNT
 IyMzQxMjg3LC00NzQ0NjcxMjEsODU4NjIwNDY0LDc4NzEyNzI1
 MSwtMTg0NzY5NjM3NywtMTY5MzEzODM1MSwxNjU2MTMyNjI4LD
 I0MTczODQ3Nyw2ODQyMDUzNzAsMTYwMDQwMzQzMSwtNzI3MDE1